First, define your filter groups in an array. An array is a list!

 Allows the user to select multiple options inside the group at a time so that clicking "red" would select items with "red".
 If you then clicked "blue", "red" would remain selected.
 Both options will be selected at the same time.
 The filtered grid would show results that match both "red" and "blue".

-This is useful when keywords from different group conflict.
+This is useful when keywords from other CMS Collection fields conflict.
 For example, "Kentucky USA" and "Kentucky Fried Chicken"

 Optional.
-Default is ~false~.
+Used for filtering number values inside your Collection.
 Set to ~true~ to use this filter group to filter a range of numbers.
+This allows you to add number value ranges to your filter buttons.

-Optional.
 The class that will be added to buttons when they are in an active state.
+This allows you to visibly show the user that a filter is active.

-Optional.
-The class applied to a button that resets all active filters when clicked.
+The class applied to a button that resets all active filters.

 Option to add animations and transitions for items leaving and entering the filtered grid.